 7) And if you want to smell fresh flowers from Hawaii, visit the Hawaiian General Store

 They have fresh leis shipped from Hawaii every week.
-The price is very reasonable, given that they are sent from Hawaii.
-The leis are around $21, and your whole house smell great.
+The price is very reasonable, given that they are sent from Hawaii, and your whole house smell great.